VYI COMMISSIONER GUIDELINES

 III.
 CONDUCTING A WELL-RUN SEASON

-Sport Commissioners are expected to utilize VYI software programs to have parents register children for a sport activity.
+Sport Commissioners are expected to utilize VYI authorized software programs to have parents register children for a sport activity.
 The commissioner is expected to manage the season to provide a useful and safe sport activity for participants and to ensure that the sport meets its budgetary goals.
+The software also provides a simple method to schedule practices and games and to assign players and coaches to teams.
 The commissioner is expected to solve most administrative problems presented without outside assistance, but when faced with a problem related to the overall club, or one that reflects on the club, the commissioner is expected to consult the COO in all decision making related to that issue.

 Commissioners are expected to run a fair, competitive and safe program for all of their participants and to do their best to impart knowledge of their sport to each participant.
 Participation rules should be implemented by commissioners if there is any chance of discrimination or favoritism regarding playing time.